 2014-15: Secretary-Treasurer, Malaysia and Singapore Society of Australia (MASSA)

 2011-12: General Councillor, ASAA

 2010: Co-editor (with Dr Liz Morrell) of the Proceedings of the Biennial Conference of the ASAA and member, Organising Committee, 18th Biennial Conference of the ASAA

-Ongoing: Member, Australian Institute of International Affairs (AIIA)
+Ongoing: Member, Asian Studies Association of Australia; Member, Australian Institute of International Affairs (AIIA)